Topics

 This means that disproportionate share hospitals would be required to purchase these drugs at the wholesale acquisition cost, which is the commercial price, and be given a rebate payment at J&J's discretion.

-HRSA on August 14 already told Johnson & Johnson it could not use a rebate model to replace upfront discounts in its 340B drug pricing program.
+HRSA on Aug.
+14 already told Johnson & Johnson it could not use a rebate model to replace upfront discounts in its 340B drug pricing program.

 Under the 340B statute, the drug price shall not exceed the ceiling price as set by HHS secretary, HRSA said.
 If the rebate program is implemented, J&J would violate Section 340B of the Public Health Service Act.

-In correspondence with HRSA, J&J asserted that its proposed rebate model is similar to the "replenishment" processes and that this authorizes J&J to unilaterally impose its proposed rebate model without violating the 340B statute.
+In correspondence with HRSA, J&J asserted that its proposed rebate model is similar to the "replenishment" processes, and that this authorizes J&J to unilaterally impose its proposed rebate model without violating the 340B statute.

 HRSA said it disagrees.